Classical-quantum gravity as quantum gravity in disguise: Fundamental issues arising from completely positive dynamics

 For a hybrid model that is used as a computational tool, where both subsystems are in fact quantum but one is treated classically for efficiency, violation of these requirements at some point in the evolution simply sets the timescale over which the scheme remains valid.

-In contrast, the same conditions are interpreted much more stringently for hybrid models that purport to be a fundamental theory: there is no `expiration date' on the formal and structural requirements, and this is precisely where unitary models without additional dissipation and diffusion terms generally fail \cite{t:25}.
-The scheme proposed in Ref.~\cite{o:23} on the other hand satisfies them by construction.
+In contrast, the same conditions are interpreted much more stringently for hybrid models purporting to be a fundamental theory: there is no `expiration date' on the formal and structural requirements, and this is precisely where unitary models without additional dissipation and diffusion terms generally fail \cite{Terno:chapter:2025}.
+The scheme proposed in Ref.~\cite{Oppenheim:PhysRevX:2023} on the other hand satisfies them by construction.

-Consistency with the laws of nature --- or, more precisely, violation of these laws to an extent amenable to experimental verification --- is a way to falsify such a candidate theory.
+From an empirical point of view, the relevant consistency requirement is compatibility with current experimental data.
+Hybrid dynamics may violate the conservation laws that, in our present effective theories, follow from underlying symmetry principles, but any such violations must lie within existing experimental bounds in the regimes where the hybrid model is intended to apply (and, ideally, do so without requiring fine tuning).
 In a CP hybrid model applied to gravity interacting with quantum matter, information loss is a predetermined outcome.
 However, it also leads to a violation of energy conservation in a setting where this concept is perfectly well-defined.
-Unruh and Wald argued that such violations are unobservable for astrophysical-scale black holes \cite{uw:95}.
+Unruh and Wald argued that such violations are unobservable for astrophysical-scale black holes \cite{Unruh.Wald:PhysRevD:1995}.

-The state of the classical system can be represented as a diagonal quantum state of a fictitious system whose Hilbert space is built on $\gP$ as the configuration space.
-This kind of description, with a preferred pointer basis, must be supplemented by efficient decoherence that maintains it despite the interactions.
-Such a quantum system cannot mediate entanglement, and thus the empirical detection of gravity-mediated entanglement would apparently falsify this hybrid scheme \cite{mv:rev:25}.
+We consider a classical register $z$ whose statistics are represented by a quantum state diagonal in the $\lbrace \vert z \rangle \}$ basis, and we assume this $z$-diagonality is preserved by the dynamics (e.g., a pointer basis stabilized by efficient decoherence that maintains it despite the interactions).
+Such a quantum system cannot mediate entanglement, and thus the empirical detection of gravity-mediated entanglement would falsify this hybrid scheme \cite{Marletto.Vedral:RevModPhys:2025}.

-A CQ hybrid theory should also be internally consistent: positivity requirements ultimately translate into relations such as Eq.~\eqref{eq:diffusion.decoherence.relation}, which are responsible for the trade-off between dissipation and diffusion described in Ref.~\cite{ossz:23}.
+A CQ hybrid theory should also be internally consistent: positivity requirements ultimately translate into relations such as Eq.~\eqref{eq:diffusion.decoherence.relation}, which are responsible for the trade-off between dissipation and diffusion described in Ref.~\cite{Oppenheim.etal:NatCommun:2023}.
 However, the coefficients $D_{(n)}$ for $n=0,1$ are determined by the standard equations of general relativity (for example, Hamiltonian evolution in pure gravity, such as the propagation of gravitational waves in vacuum) and the unitary evolution of quantum fields on a fixed background.
 Therefore, the consistency of such relations with the underlying theory should be analyzed separately.

 The violation of energy conservation is not the only potentially problematic consequence resulting from the CP description of a fundamental theory.
 Since the evolution under $e^{\cL t}$ is no longer unitary, the possible trajectories of $\hat\rho(t)$ and the asymptotic states of the system for $t\to\infty$ are determined by possibly degenerate eigenvalues of $\cL$.